 Recommended course sequence/plan of study

-For students accelerating toward the M.S. thesis option
+For students pursuing the non-thesis option

 Course | Title | Hours |